Marjorie Scardino: Early life and education

-Scardino was born in Flagstaff, Arizona in 1947, and grew up in Texarkana, Texas.
+Scardino was born in Flagstaff, Arizona, in 1947, and grew up in Texarkana, Texas.
 While living in Texas she participated in rodeo riding as a teenager.
-Scardino is a graduate of Baylor University with a B..A in French and psychology in 1969.
+Scardino is a graduate of Baylor University with a B.A. degree in French and psychology in 1969.
 She began law school at George Washington University but dropped out to become a journalist at Associated Press in Charleston, West Virginia, and later obtained her J.D. degree from the University of San Francisco School of Law.

 Career

 Before 1985, Scardino was the publisher of The Georgia Gazette.

 She is the board chair of the MacArthur Foundation and a board member of the Carter Center.
 She is an Honorary Fellow of the Royal Society of Arts.
 She also won the 2002 Benjamin Franklin Medal.

 In 2007, she was listed 17th on the Forbes list of the 100 most powerful women in the World.

-On October 3, 2012, it was announced that she will step down as CEO of Pearson to be replaced by John Fallon.
+On 3 October 2012, it was announced that Scardino would step down as CEO of Pearson, to be replaced by John Fallon.

 In December 2013, she joined the board of Twitter, Inc. as its first female director, after a controversy involving a lack of diversity on the Twitter board.

 Personal life

-Scardino is married to Albert Scardino, whom she worked with during her time at The Georgia Gazette and later a media reporter for The New York Times.
+Scardino is married to Albert Scardino, with whom she worked during her time at The Georgia Gazette and later a media reporter for The New York Times.
 She has three children, Adelaide, Will and Hal (producer and former child actor).

 Although she was born in the United States, she has taken British citizenship.

 Awards and honors

-Marjorie Scardino received an Honorary Doctorate from Brunel University in 1999 for her role as CEO of Pearson plc.